piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 A: Use the image select jumpers labeled 1, 2, 4, and 8 on the PCB bottom.
 Close jumpers to form a binary number (0-15) corresponding to your desired ROM image.
 A closed jumper corresponds to 1, an open jumper 0.

-You must reboot SDRR after changing jumpers.
+You must reboot One ROM after changing jumpers.

 **Q: How many ROM images can I store?**